Best ChatGPT Prompts for SEO & Marketing (That Actually Work)

 The FAQ Structure Prompt (Built for AEO)

-Answer Engine Optimization (AEO) is the practice of structuring content to appear in direct-answer features: AI Overviews, featured snippets, and voice search results.
-FAQ sections are the highest-leverage AEO asset on any page — if they’re built right.
+Answer Engine Optimization (AEO) means structuring content for direct-answer features: AI Overviews, featured snippets, voice search.
+FAQ sections are the highest-leverage AEO asset - if built right.

-The mistake most marketers make: writing FAQs as long explanatory answers.
+The mistake: writing FAQs as long explanatory answers.
 AI engines want short, complete, standalone answers.
-Think 2-4 sentences.
-The full explanation can live in the body.
-The FAQ should give the answer immediately.
+2-4 sentences.
+The full explanation lives in the body.

 Prompt:

 “Create a 5-question FAQ section for a page about [topic].
-Each FAQ answer must:
+Each answer must:

-• Be fully self-contained (readable and complete without any surrounding context)
+- Be fully self-contained (readable without surrounding context)

-• Answer the question directly in the first sentence — no preamble
+- Answer directly in the first sentence - no preamble

-• Include the entity name ‘[brand/topic name]’ in at least 3 of the 5 answers (for entity clarity in AI processing)
+- Include the entity name ‘[brand/topic name]’ in at least 3 of the 5 answers

-• Be formatted so it’s ready for FAQPage JSON-LD schema
+- Be formatted ready for FAQPage JSON-LD schema

 SEO prompts get all the attention.
-But 82% of marketers say their primary goal with AI is reducing time on repetitive tasks — and most of those tasks aren’t keyword research.
+But 82% of marketers say their primary AI goal is reducing time on repetitive tasks [4] - and most of those tasks aren’t keyword research.
 They’re competitor research, email copy, and conversion optimization.
-Here are three prompts that address the actual workload.

 Competitive Positioning Prompt